 What will you be doing!

-- Coordinating meetings and conference room bookings, taking meeting minutes, and maintaining housekeeping to ensure a smooth workflow and safe working environment.
+- Providing comprehensive administrative support to the Manager and overseeing day‑to‑day department office operations, including coordinating conference room bookings, taking meeting minutes, arranging catering, and supporting workplace housekeeping to ensure a safe and efficient work environment.

 - Other duties as assigned by your manager.